-To hold the front springs and spacers in alignment while installing the springs through the side port it is recommended that $3/4 - 10 \times 3$ " long socket set screws (or slotted head) be used on the 85B (1 $- 8 \times 3$ " long for 98B and 105B) After all springs and spacers are in place the clamp blocks can be installed over the studs.
+To hold the front springs and spacers in alignment while installing the springs through the side port it is recommended that 7/8"-9 x 4" and 1"-8 x 4" long socket set screws (or slotted head) be used as shown in Figure 9.
+After all springs and spacers are in place the clamp blocks can be installed over the studs.
 These set screws can be removed after fasteners are inserted in the remaining holes.

-To hold the rear springs and spacers in alignment either the 3/4" - 10×3 " socket set screws or approximately 6" long studs are recommended for the 85B (1 - 8×6 " long for 98B and 105B), using the same installation procedure as for the front springs.
+To hold the rear springs and spacers in alignment use 7/8"-9 and 1"-8 socket set screws or approximately 6" long studs, using the same installation procedure as for the front springs.
 Tighten all spring bolts to the specified bolt torque as shown in the bolt torque chart.

-CAUTION NOTE:

-Operation from portable engine driven power plants.
+NOTE: Operation from portable engine driven power plants

-Varying and unstable line frequency has a diverse effect on vibratory feeders because they are tuned mechanical devices, designed around either 50 or 60 cycle operating frequency.
+Varying and unstable line frequency has a adverse effect on vibratory feeders because they are tuned mechanical devices, designed around either 50 or 60 Hz operating frequency.
 Shifts in the operating point due to changes in frequency causes higher than normal spring stress, striking and high line currents.
 When operating from portable engine-driven power plants, be certain that the engine is up to speed and all other loads are started and at running speed before starting the electromagnetic feeder.